mannylopez/TinyMoonMobile/README.md

 [Tiny Moon Swift Package](https://github.com/mannylopez/TinyMoon) is a tiny library to calculate the moon phase for any given date, works super fast, and works completely offline.

+The code in this repo builds the following view:
 ![Mobile app](images/MobileApp.png)